Portuguese Camino from Lisbon to Santiago: Your Travel Guide

 The end of the Portuguese Camino

+At this point, you will have officially completed your pilgrimage journey from Lisbon to Santiago de Compostela.
+Congratulations!
+According to various testimonials, people say that the Portuguese Camino changes you.
+Do you agree?
 Most people start with a lot of things that are supposed to make the journey easier.
 For example, two pairs of shoes and a lot of extra clothes in case it gets too cold.
 As the days go on and the road gets tougher, you start to leave things behind to make the journey easier.

 The coastal Portuguese Camino route